top of page

 MUSIC ROOM / STUDIO

-Accommodation consists of a two bedroom double-story house facing north overlooking the Sculpture Park, with a large double-volume studio, mezzanine work space, lounge, dining and entertainment facility.
-Adjoining the house is an open-fronted sculpture workshop and a second studio.
+Accommodation consists of a two-bedroom double-story house facing north overlooking the Sculpture Park, with a large double-volume studio, mezzanine work space, lounge, dining and entertainment facility.

 A separate self-contained 2-bedroom cottage facing west overlooks the water, sheltered from the afternoon sun by aged Bushwillows.

-Residencies are fully serviced with meals prepared by Maria and her team in the house kitchen, good 'rural' wifi, and assistance with sourcing materials, building and making to good standards by our management, ground staff and resident carpenter.
+Residencies are fully serviced with meals prepared by Dorah Pilane and Maria Mwase in the house kitchen, good 'rural' wifi, and assistance with sourcing materials, building and making to good standards by our management, ground staff and through the facilities at the Villa-Legodi Centre for Sculpture.

-A short walk across the lawns of the Park is the Coolroom Complex, a large multi-functional workshop/studio, a Screening Room with cinema seating, a small studio and curator’s office.
+A short walk across the lawns of the Park is the Coolroom Complex, a large multi-functional workshop/studio and a Screening Room with cinema seating.

 RESIDENCY SPACES AND SERVICES